Sumitrathore10/Uber/server/readme.md

 # Uber Clone – Ride Booking Platform

-A backend system for an Uber-like ride booking platform, featuring secure user registration, login, and logout with JWT token management and token blacklisting using MongoDB.
+A backend system for an **Uber-like ride booking platform**, currently in the **development phase**.
+This project aims to replicate the core backend functionalities of Uber using the **MERN stack**.

 ---

 ## 🚀 Project Description

 This project provides a secure and scalable backend for an Uber clone ride booking platform.
 It currently supports user authentication features including registration (with input validation and password hashing), login (JWT-based authentication with HTTP-only cookies), and logout (with JWT token blacklisting for security).

+### ✅ Currently Implemented Features

+- **User Registration**
+  → Input validation using `express-validator`
+  → Password hashing using `bcrypt`

+- **User Login**
+  → JWT token generation
+  → HTTP-only cookie setup for session security

+- **User Logout**
+  → JWT token blacklisting stored in MongoDB
+  → Secure logout with cookie clearing

+---

+🛠️ This forms the foundation of the project.
+🚀 Upcoming modules will include ride booking APIs, driver and rider dashboards, real-time tracking with Socket.IO, and online payment integration.

+---

 ---